swape/js-book/chapter2/return.md

 # Return

-If you are coming from other languages (c/java/php) you are used to have the curly brackets on its own line.
+If you are coming from other languages (c/java/php), you are used to the curly brackets on its own line.
 This is something you should avoid in JavaScript.

 ```javascript